finos/common-domain-model/docs/contribution.md

 that the changes are being delivered in small, incremental units and must plan accordingly.

-Particularly for complex stories, not all of that story\'s tasks may necessarily be known in advance and therefore guaranteed to fit in one single sprint.
+Particularly for complex stories, not all of that story's tasks may necessarily be known in advance and therefore guaranteed to fit in one single sprint.
 A story may demand some prior analysis before it can be decomposed into development tasks.
 It may also require several design